Bhagi009/Hospital_Management_System/README.md

 # hospital management system
-I developed this website by using frontend -HTML/CSS, JS and Backend with PHP and MYSQL
+I developed this website by using frontend -HTML/CSS, JS